 I happen to be a meat addict too.
 The more unhealthy the meat (salami, pastrami, pepperoni, sausage, and meatballs) the more dopamine appealing, the more irresistible.

 I’m not trying to get anyone to give up addictions.
 I don’t think it’s possible.
 My goal is to encourage people to be honest about addictions, then question whether they want to continue wasting their short lives away chasing the dopamine squirts in their brains that make them miserable.

 Anyway, my being a meat addict isn’t why I’ve avoided the topic.
 The problem/challenge is that meat addiction is more than just one of the most common and destructive of all addictions.

 For reasons too complicated to address in this post, meat addicts tend to get much more offended, defensive, and offensive about being called addicts than any other group.
 Unlike drug, food, sex, safety, power, acceptance, esteem, money, and even religion addicts who simply ignore, shrug off, or dismiss my explanations, some meat addicts go on the attack.

 Then there are the meat pushers who happen to be among the most aggressive of all dopamine dealers.
 Did you know Oprah Winfrey was sued for discussing mad cow disease on her show?
-Or that she won’t discuss the lawsuit and refuses to rebroadcast the program?
+Or that she refuses to rebroadcast the program and won’t discuss the lawsuit?